 The auditors' remuneration for audit services in the year amounted to £11,000 (2022: £10,000), with such costs being borne by the immediate parent undertaking Affinity Water Limited.
-The auditors received no other remuneration for services provided to the company in the current year.
+The auditors received no other remuneration for services provided to the company in either the current or prior year.